Albuquerque-David/2048/README.md

 # Disclaimer

-Some of the commits and release tags are 100% in portuguese because the game was made as a college project, and we are supposed to write this on our maternal language.
+Some of the commits and release tags are 100% in brazilian portuguese because the game was made as a college project and we are supposed to code in our maternal language.
 You can see the original repository clicking [here](https://github.com/C1-UFRJ-G2/Trabalho-1-de-Comp-1-2020-PLE---2048).